akolosov-a/upcloud-lb-controller/README.md

 - Creation of an Upcloud LB pointing to the cluster nodes for every LoadBalacner typed Service resource
 - Updating the existing Upcloud LB instance corresponding to a Service in response to changes in its configuration (e.g. ports added or ports deleted)
 - Reflecting the LB address in Service resource status.
-- **(NOT IMPLEMENTED)** Deletion of an Upcloud LB in response to deletion of the corresponding Service resource
+- Deletion of an Upcloud LB in response to deletion of the corresponding Service resource

 ## Demo